 If you’re a junior hire in a traditional business setting–bank, consultancy, law firm, etc–we generally suggest choosing a more conservative collar.
 You want to stand out for the work you do, not the way you dress.
 In this case, you can’t go wrong with a classic President/English spread or (President) Semi Spread collar.
 These collars won’t turn any heads (in a good way).

 Bosses should have a little fun

 Worked your way up the corporate ladder and earned yourself a little flexibility?
 Feel free to experiment with something a bit more flashy.
-If you’re in a particularly conservative office you may still want to steer clear of button-downs, club collars, and our largest collar, the Milano II, but you could surely consider the Londoner or Roma Cutaway for a more aggressive, confident look.
+If you’re in a particularly conservative office you may still want to steer clear of button-downs, club collars, and our largest collar, the Milano, but you could surely consider the Londoner or Roma Cutaway for a more aggressive, confident look.
 If your office is not totally old fashioned you could take it even further with the extreme President Cutaway.

 Creatives consider soft unfused collars

 If you work at a startup or media company and you’re going for a more casual cool look, we’d highly encourage you to take a look at our soft unfused collars like the Soft President Spread, Soft Ivy Button Down, Soft English Spread, Colorado Button Down, or the Band Collar.
 These collars have a casual, relaxed appearance without the stiff, crispness of a fused collar so you’ll avoid looking overly corporate.